 Figure 1.
-First page of the Kernel score (Kasper T. Toeplitz, 2002).
+First page of Kernel score (Kasper T. Toeplitz, 2002).

 In electronic music, many musicians use the Ableton Live program.
 How long can works made with this program, the sources of which are unknown, be played again?
-In questioning the french musician Alexandre Augier, we see that this problem is a major concern.
+In questioning the French musician Alexandre Augier, we see that this problem is a major concern.
 He works simultaneously with Live, Max, Processing, Madmapper and an analog synthesizer based on Linix.
-If the settings of the analog synthesizer are easily preserved by photos or connections, made using the Modular Grid site (see Fig 2) the software part is much more complex to preserve.
-For each version of a piece, a document is written including a diagram of connections (see Fig 3), a checklist and indicating the versions of each software used.
-The system of the computer (Mac OSX) is updated as rarely as possible (long time remained in 10.6.8 and now in 10.10).
+If the settings of the analog synthesizer are easily preserved by photos or connections, made using the Modular Grid site (see Fig. 2), the software part is much more complex to preserve.
+For each version of a piece, a document is written including a diagram of connections (see Fig. 3), a checklist and indicating the versions of each software used.
+The computer’s operating system (Mac OSX) is updated as rarely as possible (long time remained in 10.6.8 and now in 10.10).
 Despite this, with the latest version of Max, some external objects are no longer recognized depending on 32 and 64 bits option.
 All older versions of the software (Max and Live) are archived on an external drive.